human-internet/humanid-reactnative-sdk/readme.md

 ## Credentials Access

-Get the appId and appSecret by dropping us an email [developers@human-id.org](mailto:developers@human-id.org).
+Sign up and create an app at our [developer conosole](https://developers.human-id.org)

 ## Configuration
 at your index.js file